 “Armello was a good example of both a great reward and a bad one.
 Each gamer has a set of dice, which other gamers can see.
 Backers on Kickstarter received exclusive, green dice.
 It’s a great perk that’s easy to create and is social proof – backers get a sense of pride, and it doesn’t alienate other users.”

 “But the same team also created characters that were exclusive to Kickstarter backers, and this didn’t work so well.
 Not only were they time-consuming to make, but they also offended other players, who were denied access to powerful characters.
 In the end, the developers had to remove the exclusivity, which is a kick in the teeth for the backers who paid for it.”

 OK, you’ve developed your game, created fantastic (low cost) perks, and built your community.
-What else do you need to do to run a successful Kickstarter campaign in this category?
+What else do you need to do to run a successful Kickstarter video game campaign?

 “I’m a big fan of not announcing your stretch goals until you reach them.”
 Thomas reveals, “If backers know what’s coming up at the beginning, you won’t keep their attention.
 By announcing goals as you reach them, you keep backers engaged and invested in your progress.”

 The most important thing with stretch goals is to make sure you can (and do) keep your promises.
 There are three types of stretch goals that work well in the game category: